sinahamedheidari/DevOps-Example/README.md

 # DevOps-Example
-This is a sample Spring Boot Application, used to explain the Jenkins pipeline, in creating a full CI/CD flow using docker too.
+This is a sample Spring Boot Application, used to explain the Jenkins pipeline as well as creating a full CI/CD flow using docker too.

 # Jenkins
 Jenkins is an open source automation server written in Java.
 Jenkins helps to automate the non-human part of the software development process,